krobelus/git-branchstack/README.md

 with the `--trim-subject` option, or for a single dependency by adding the `+` character before a dependency specification (like `[child:+parent]`).

-If there is a merge conflict when trying to apply a commit, you will be shown potentially missing dependencies.
+If there is a merge conflict when applying a commit, you will be shown potentially missing dependencies.
 You can either add the missing dependencies, or resolve the conflict.
 You can tell Git to remember your conflict resolution by enabling `git rerere` (use `git config rerere.enabled true; git config rerere.autoUpdate true`).

 Instead of the default topic tag delimiters (`[` and `]`), you can set Git configuration values `branchless.subjectPrefixPrefix` and